leafsphp/leafMVC-docs/veins/README.md

 │   ├───controllers
 │   ├───views
 ```
-In our views, we can create `index.vein` which is going to be our view.
-Sample index.vein
+In our views, we can create `index.vein.php` which is going to be our view.
+Sample index.vein.php
 ```html
 <!DOCTYPE html>
 <html lang="en">